Humanitec-DemoOrg/github-pipeline-example/README.md

 # humanitec-pipeline-example

+## Background:
+This repository contains a pipeline example, how todefine resources, applications, and then deploy workloads to both `dev` and `prod` environments.
+The environment types must be defined, and they have to be named `development` (auto created by default), and `production`.

 ## Requeriments:
-- Terraform Cloud Account (free tier is OK), workspace, organization and token (for state storare only)
+- Terraform Cloud Account (free tier is OK), workspace, organization and token (Terraform Cloud is used for the Humanitec Resource Definitons state storage only)
 - Humanitec Account, organization and token
 - Github Account